-(2) Any person who violates the provisions of this section shall be guilty of a felony, and conviction shall subject the offender to a forfeiture of his office or employment.
+(2) Any person who violates the provisions of this section shall be guilty of a felony, and

-26-2137.
-FALSE REPORTS.
+26-2137.FALSE REPORTS.
 Any person, firm, corporation, or association which maliciously and knowingly spreads false reports about the management or finances of any credit union shall be guilty of a misdemeanor.

-26-2138.
-TAXATION.
+26-2138.TAXATION.
 A credit union shall be deemed an institution for savings and, together with all the accumulations therein, shall not be subject to taxation except as to real estate owned.
 The shares of a credit union shall not be subject to a stock transfer tax when issued by the corporation or when transferred from one (1) member to another.

-26-2139.
-CONVERSION.
+26-2139.CONVERSION.
 A state chartered credit union may be converted into a federal credit union by complying with the following requirements: